• Dr. Cullen Myers

 MSc Student

 Travis has had a passion for science from a young age and completed his undergraduate degree in biochemistry at the University of Guelph in 2024.
 During his studies, he worked in Dr. Ryan Prosser’s laboratory, studying the ecotoxicological effects of various chemicals on aquatic systems.
-Travis joined the Myers Lab in January 2025 and his research aims to better understand the physiological roles of wall teichoic acid remodelling in gram-positive bacteria.
+Travis joined the Myers Lab in January 2025 and his research aims to better understand the physiological roles of wall teichoic acid remodelling in Gram-positive bacteria.

-• Noor Shanin
+• Noor Shahin

 MSc Student